 For families with a child under 5 years old.
 Let professional and highly trained home visitors support you and your family on your journey to success.
-Utilizing the nationally recognized SafeCare model, you will receive weekly visits that are divided into core focus areas: parent-child interaction, health and home safety.
-You will build on and strengthen your skills through a variety of interactive sessions.
+Utilizing the nationally recognized SafeCare model, you will receive weekly visits that are divided into core focus areas: Parent-child interaction, health, and home safety.
+In each focus area or module, you will build on and strengthen your skills through a variety of interactive sessions.